zambujal/commodore-128-cherry-mx-keyboard/README.md

 for the keys, resine is a must for this.

-pcb it will be here in the files
+pcb it will be here in the files, but wait I have still minor corrections on the pcb.... :D bom to be here also.